aws/aws-lc/util/backport/README.md

    that wrote them, and checks whether those commits and those lines reached each branch.
 This settles most branches on its own.
 2. **AI** - only for branches history cannot settle, plus a second look at flagged branches that match just part of a fix's history.
-Advisory: it can add flags for a human to review, but a no-answer always leaves the branch flagged, so it can never hide a needed backport.
+It can add flags for a human to review, but a no-answer always leaves the branch flagged, so it can never hide a needed backport.

 Nothing is cherry-picked, pushed, or committed.
 The tool only reports.